Lissajous curve: In modern art

+In literature

+Lissajous figures are displayed on a neon sign outside The Scope, a bar in the fictional California town of San Narciso in which much of Thomas Pynchon's 1966 novel The Crying of Lot 49 is set.
+Electronic music only is played inside.

 In music education

 Lissajous curves have been used in the past to graphically represent musical intervals through the use of the Harmonograph, a device that consists of pendulums oscillating at different frequency ratios.
 Because different tuning systems employ different frequency ratios to define intervals, these can be compared using Lissajous curves to observe their differences.
 Therefore, Lissajous curves have applications in music education by graphically representing differences between intervals and among tuning systems.